 Grand Marnier Cordon Rouge (Red Ribbon) is the Rolls Royce of orange liqueur.
 It’s rich, complex Cognac base sets it apart from most orange liqueurs which use a neutral grain spirit as a base.
 At 40% ABV it is also quite a bit more potent than competing orange liqueurs.
 You can use a little Grand Marnier to take your sangria, sidecar or margarita to the next level.

 Today, Grand Marnier is a fixture behind cocktail bars worldwide and holds a place as an industry favorite among bartenders.

 Grand Marnier Production

-Grand Marnier begins with Cognac sourced from the Grand and Petite Champagne regions of France.
-The Cognac is aged at the Château de Bourg-Charente, a 13th century castle.
+Grand Marnier begins with Cognac sourced from the Grande and Petite Champagne regions of France.
+The Cognac is aged at the Château de Bourg-Charente, a 13th-century castle.
 At the same estate, Grand Marnier distills a bitter orange liquor.
-This liquor is made from green Bigaradia oranges, sourced from the Carribean.
+This liquor is made from green Bigaradia oranges, sourced from the Caribbean.
 The Cognac and orange liquor are blended and sweetened before being bottled and shipped.
 The entire process, from purchasing, aging, blending, and bottling is overseen by Grand Marnier’s Master Blender.
 At the time of writing, the current Master Blender is Patrick Raguenaud.